muxinc/next-video/README.md

 return <Video src={awesomeVideo} />;
 ```

 While a video is being uploaded and processed, `next-video` will attempt to play the local file.
+This only happens during local development because the local file is never uploaded to your git repo.

 ### Remote videos